di2260-workshop/di2260-workshop.github.io/submission.md

 You are invited to submit a paper (3-4 A4 pages in [IEEE format](https://www.overleaf.com/latex/templates/ieee-conference-template/grfzhhncsfqn)).

 For student papers, the supervisor should be listed last on the author list; for PhD students, the primary supervisor should be listed last.
-Each article will be reviewed by two reviewers.

 Each submission will be evaluated by two reviewers.